 Can a passenger smoke weed in a car?

-No. Recreational marijuana cannot be smoked by anyone within the passenger compartment of a vehicle.
+No a passenger can’t smoke weed in a car in Michigan.
+Recreational marijuana cannot be smoked by anyone within the passenger compartment of a vehicle.
 It is still unclear whether medical marijuana can be smoked.

 Can I use medical marijuana and drive in Michigan?